 If someone asked you to draw a Venn diagram showing energy drink consumers and loyal Jamba Juice customers, how much would those two groups overlap?
 If you are familiar with my Energy Drink of the Month blog posts, you know by now that all energy drinks are not created equal.
 Some don’t fit the mold, and there are many “energy-drinks-in-disguise” at your local grocery store and/or gas station.
-This month’s pick is dedicated to another energy-drink-in-disguise, and also to telepathy.
+This month’s pick is another energy-drink-in-disguise.

 The Energy Drink of the Month for September 2014 is Jamba Blueberry Pomegranate.